Burnett Fletcher Chair of History

 Dr Piotr Stolarski: 'Friars on the Frontier: the Dominican Order in Southeastern Poland in the reign of Wladyslaw IV, 1632-1648' (University of Aberdeen PhD Thesis, awarded 2008).

-Dr Mindaugas Šapoka: 'The Genesis of the Confederation of the Grand Duchy of Lithuania in 1710-1715' (Aberdeen University PhD thesis, submitted March 2014).
+Dr Mindaugas Šapoka: 'The Genesis of the Confederation of the Grand Duchy of Lithuania in 1710-1715' (University of Aberdeen PhD thesis, awarded January 2015).

 Ms Rose Luminiello: The Catholic Church and Nationalist Violence in Poland and Ireland c.
 1890–1923.
 2015– Projected completion 2018 (Jointly supervised with Professor Michael Brown).